TL;DR

 / Storage

-Payload Storage
+How does Payload Storage work?

 Every webhook event is stored before any delivery is attempted.
 The stored record includes everything needed to reconstruct the original delivery and any subsequent retry or replay: